fbladilo/testing/README.md

 ### Debug and cleanup of CI jobs

-The `EC2_TERMINATE_INSTANCES` and `CLEAN_WORKSPACE` boolean parameters can be used to avoid the termination of clusters in case you want to debug the migration after the run:
+The `EC2_TERMINATE_INSTANCES` and `CLEAN_WORKSPACE` boolean parameters can be used to avoid the termination of clusters in case you want to debug a migration job after the run:

-1) Ssh to jenkins host
+1) SSH to jenkins host
 2) Go to `/var/lib/jenkins/workspace`, and enter the `parallel-mig-ci-${BUILD_NUMBER}` dir.
-The `kubeconfigs` directory will contain `KUBECONFIG` files with opened sessions for both source and target cluster.
-You can utilize them with `export KUBECONFIG=$(pwd)/kubeconfigs/ocp-v3.11-kubeconfig`.
+The `kubeconfigs` directory will contain `KUBECONFIG` files with active sessions for both source and target clusters.
+You can utilize them by `export KUBECONFIG=$(pwd)/kubeconfigs/ocp-v3.11-kubeconfig`.
-3) After finishing those steps you can remove deployments manually by executing `./destroy_env.sh`.
+3) Once done debugging, you can remove deployments manually by executing `./destroy_env.sh`.

 ## External NFS server setup on AWS